Amon Tobin: Nomark Records and new aliases (2019–present)

 Tobin released The World As We Know It in July 2020 under the alias Figueroa, which marked a departure in Tobin's usual instrumental style, as it was his first major release to feature prominent vocal work.
 The album's lyrics were performed by Tobin himself with technical guidance from producer Sylvia Massy.
 Tobin describes the lyrics as being rather ambiguous, stating in an interview that "I want the feeling of the songs to be the priority, rather than the specific meaning."
 West Coast Love Stories, the debut album by new alias Stone Giants, "celebrates the relationship between voice and machine from an altogether different perspective - humans and electronics pooling resources to explore themes of love and being none the wiser for it."

 The "cinematic and apocalyptic" How Do You Live, released under Tobin's name, arrived in September 2021.
 In February 2021, Tobin was announced to be involved in the soundtracking of the Meow Wolf Omega Mart installation, along with Beach House, Brian Eno, Santigold, and others.
-Tobin's soundtrack to the installation, A Living Room (Music from Meow Wolf's Omega Mart) was released on September 23, 2022 on his Nomark Records label as a single-sided vinyl record with an etching on the reverse.
-As Two Fingers, a trio of collaborative singles with the German producer Muadeep came out in 2022: Blood Moon, Banished, and Lost Gods.
+Tobin's soundtrack to the installation, A Living Room (Music from Meow Wolf's Omega Mart) was released on September 23, 2022, on his Nomark Records label as a single-sided vinyl record with an etching on the reverse.
+As Two Fingers, a trio of collaborative singles with the German producer Muadeep came out in 2022: Blood Moon, Banished, and Lost Gods, leading to the trio's album Cronos.
 Also in 2022, the Only Child Tyrant alias released a pair of singles: HoneyCup Troll and Make Better Friends.
+The Nomark Records label released the Nomark Selects V.1 compilation album in 2023, and the Nomark Selects V.2 compilation album in 2025, both containing singles hand-picked by the Nomark Club members.